dsmorris412/Morris-portfolio/Final_Project_Part_II.md

 ![image](https://user-images.githubusercontent.com/92800996/143140958-5d46431a-9214-4c4d-a0da-944595279981.png)

-Prior to sharing my mood board, wireframes and storyboard, I knew it was fragmented in its curent state and I expected some confusion and uncertainty.
+Prior to sharing my mood board, wireframes and storyboard, I knew it was fragmented in its current state and I expected some confusion and uncertainty.
 Nevertheless, there are certainly patterns in the feedback, and it provided a great deal of subject matter that I can work on!

 Encouragingly, the main takeaways from my reviewers were mostly consistent both with each other and my general intention - that recycling is flawed and often misunderstood by the general public.
 Once further developing my project, I do want that main takeaway to include the call to action.

-I think the majority of my visualizations need tweaking - more descriptive titles, clearer units, etc. At this stage, I don't think most of my visualizations 'speak-for-themselves' which I would like to make more evident moving into the final project.
+I think the majority of my visualizations need tweaking - more descriptive titles, clearer units, etc. At this stage, I don't think most of my visualizations 'speak-for-themselves' which I would like to make more evident moving into the final project - keeping in mind that 60 seconds will not be sufficient to provide a significant level of context.